LucaSchirmer/flutter-setup-support/flutter-setup-support/README.md

 You can create using the command "Create App Navigation Handler" a file that helps you navigate through each widget.

 You can create using the command "Create Dynamic Navigationbar set up" a folder that contains an example app_bar which you can use and also modify to dynamically load and use App Navigationbars (aka Navbar).

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

 ## Release Notes